 Did this get you on the right track to set up your Fujifilm camera to make it a travel photography machine?

-These settings are just my recommendations.
+These settings are my recommendations.
 I surely don’t think that things must be done this way.
-But I hope my experience and my reasoning helps you make your own decisions.
+But I hope my experience and my reasoning help you make your own decisions.

 Join our private Fujifilm Photographer Community to learn even more, participate in monthly photo challenges, monthly live webinars, and access our expanding library of Fujifilm photography courses.